logo

 IF([condition], [outcome if true], [outcome if false])

-‘If’ statements are the cornerstone of almost any programming language, and DAX is no exception.
-It will check the value against your defined condition and give one result if the condition is met, and another result if it’s not.
+IF statements are the cornerstone of almost any programming language, and DAX is no exception.
+It checks each value against your condition and returns one result if the condition is met, another if it is not.

 • Bucketing (pricing tiers, risk groups, performance levels)